Should You Be a Solo Artist or Band Member?

 Many musicians are skilled and talented at a few specific parts of the music creation process, but not necessarily strong at the entire process.

-If you’re an all-rounder who is great a songwriting, melody and rhythm; while being a self-starter and one that can promote yourself and perform with confidence, then a solo act might be great for you.
+If you’re an all-rounder who is great at songwriting, melody, and rhythm; while being a self-starter and one that can promote yourself and perform with confidence, then a solo act might be great for you.

 Do You Thrive Off Independence or Working with Others?

-Solo artists, for obvious reasons, have more independence in making their career choices.
+Solo artists, for obvious reasons, have more independence in making their career choices, as opposed to a member in a band.

 You can hire and fire backing bands or music managers at will and you compose and write music as you see fit.
 There is no one to preempt your creative juices and rain on your vision (apart from record labels and the temptation to adhere to Spotify algorithms, but those are both other conversations!).